Aloso/fastjade/README.md

 # fastjade
-Jade is one of the slowest template engines for Node.js.
+Pug (formerly called jade) is one of the slowest template engines for Node.js.
 My implementation **pre-compiles** jade templates and should be a lot faster.
 However, I haven't tested it yet.

 Fastjade has a <a href="http://aloso.bplaced.net/fastjade/">homepage</a> and a <a href="http://aloso.bplaced.net/fastjade/ide.html"><b>LIVE DEMO</b></a>!

-Here is a simple jade template:
+Here is a simple pug template:

 ```jade
 // Create variables